 - Price range: High-end

 Whether you are in Vietnam visiting for a short time or you have lived here for many years, we can bet that Vietnam has left an impression on you.
 A souvenir from Vietnam is a must-have, and we hope you will choose something to hold dear from our list.

 If you're looking for more local and expert travel guides, including how to have the best experiences, check out our guide to Ho Chi Minh City.

 P.s.
-While you are having fun shopping, you might need to have on hand a list of useful Vietnamese phrases - we got you covered here.
+While you are having fun shopping, you might need to have on hand a list of useful Vietnamese phrases.